 Furthermore, it is strictly linked and synergic with a pilot activity carried out within CROSSMOBY by PP5 - Regional development centre Koper providing a synergic service linking Ankaran - Koper - Izola - Piran (and return).
-In particular during the 2020 summer season, it has provided free transport for passengers and (6) bikes on Saturdays and Sunday, twice in the morning and twice in the afternoon.
+In particular during the 2020 and 2021 summer seasons, it has provided free transport for passengers and (6) bikes on Saturdays and Sunday, twice in the morning and twice in the afternoon.
 It is to report a successful outcome also in term of media coverage and interest, in spite of the critical contingent situation due to the COVID-19 pandemic emergency (that, among other things implied a limitation to 42 passengers, instead of 70, due to the social distancing rules).

-Moreover, additional opportunities arise also from the case study, widening the connection from Grado to Lignano, being addressed through the MIMOSA project (Italy-Croatia Programme).
+Moreover, additional opportunities arise also from the case study, widening the connection from Grado to Lignano, being addressed through the MIMOSA project (Italy-Croatia Programme), where a pilot service linking has been carried out in July-September 2021.